Today I will be sharing with you one of the best moisturizing hair mask DIY recipe plus step by step guide.

 Here’s a step by step guide to make your moisturizing hair mask and apply the right and easy way:

 - Divide the Avocado into two with a knife.
-Remove the seed and every other seed bark left behind, bring out the butter with a spoon and put it into a bowl, add your banana then mash them together.
+Remove the seed and seed peels left behind, bring out the butter with a spoon and put it into a bowl, add your banana then mash them together.

-- In the same bowl or plate beat 1 organic brown egg and add 1 Tbs of raw honey, 1 Tbs of Olive Oil.
+- In the same bowl or plate, beat one organic brown egg and add 1 Tbs of raw honey, 1 Tbs of Olive Oil.

 - Add Your butter (Yellow Shea Butter, Murumuru Butter, Unrefined African Shea Butter).

-- Now divide your hair into 4 sections and wet so it can absorb the masks easily.
-After wetting apply the mask on your hair section by section starting from the roots to the tip.
+- Divide your hair into four sections and wet so it can absorb the masks easily.

-- Tie your hair in a bun and cover with a plastic shower cap or anything that will add heat to your hair.
-You can even sit under hair dryer (with a shower cap on).
+- Tie your hair in a bun or updo style and cover with a plastic shower cap or anything that will add heat to your hair.
+You can even sit under a hairdryer (with a shower cap on).

-- Let the concoction sit on your hair for at least 30 minutes whether you use a hairdryer or not.
+- Allow the concoction to sit on your hair for at least 30 minutes.

 How Often to Use This Moisturing Hair Mask

-Lots of people are worried about how often they should use masks on hair.
-Because it can be overdone hair especially the protein hair mask.
+Lots of people are worried about how often they should use masks on hair because they believe it can be overdone.

-Ideally, you should use moisturising hair mask 1-3 times a month.
-However certain hair conditions can make you use a mask more than twice in a month, like extensively dry and damaged hair- It completely depends on hair concerns and schedule.
-If you have dry or frizzy hair, you will need to do this often.
+Ideally, you should use moisturizing hair mask 1-3 times a month.
+However, certain hair conditions can make you use a mask more than ten times in a month, like extensively dry and damaged hair.

 Should I Wash Hair Before Applying Hair Mask?